-In this paper we prove that this is not the case for ring networks.
-In fact, we show that, for Bhs in a ring, the token model is computationally and complexity-wise as powerful as the whiteboard model, regardless of the initial position of the agents and of the orientation of the topology.
+In this paper we show that, for BHS in a ring, the token model is computationally and complexity-wise as powerful as the whiteboard model, regardless of the initial position of the agents and of the orientation of the topology.

-More precisely, first we prove that in an un-oriented ring, the BH can be located by a team of three or more scattered agents, each using O(1) tokens; the total amount of moves being $O(n^2)$ in the worst case.
-We then show that, if there are k $(k \ge 4)$ scattered agents, the BH can be located with $O(kn + n \log n)$ moves and O(1) tokens per agent.
-When k $(k \ge 4)$ is a constant number, the number of moves used can be reduced to $\Theta(n \log n)$, which is optimal.
+More precisely, first we prove that in an un-oriented ring, the BH can be located by a team of three or more scattered agents, each using O(1) tokens; the total amount of moves is $O(n^2)$ in the worst case.
+We then show that, if there are $k \ (k \ge 4)$ scattered agents, the BH can be located with $O(kn + n \log n)$ moves and O(1) tokens per agent.
+When $k \ (k \ge 4)$ is a constant number, the number of moves used can be reduced to $\Theta(n \log n)$ , which is optimal.
 These results hold even if both agents and nodes are anonymous.